Skip to main content

 Alexandria Sanborn

-Administrative Assistant to Director of PPS & Transportation Coordinator
+Administrative Assistant to Director of Special Education & Transportation Coordinator

 asanborn@norton.k12.ma.us